EDITOR IN BOOK PUBLISHING

 - The tenets of effective book copy

-Assignment #4: Create a TI sheet + Internal Launch Script
+Assignment #4: Create a TI sheet or Internal Launch Script.

-Explore the 4 Cs – clarity, coherence, consistency, correctness – and see how copyediting strengthens narrative without erasing the author’s voice.
+Explore the 4 Cs – clarity, coherence, consistency, correctness – and see how copyediting and proofreading strengthen narratives without erasing the author’s voice.
+Learn from a top freelance copyeditor on how to work with authors, and build a portfolio as a freelancer.

 - The 4 Cs